xmtp/XIPs/XIPs/xip-36-frames-support.md

 Three new capabilities are required for client apps to render and interact with Frames:

 1. **Rendering**
    Client apps need to be able to render the "initial frame" before any interaction
 2. **Interaction**
    Client apps need to be able to interact with Frames, and the HTTP POST requests in those interactions need to include signed content that can irrefutably identify the sender as the holder of an XMTP identity
 3. **Verification**
    Frame developers need to be able to read the HTTP POST requests from #2 and verify the signatures, allowing them to provably know who clicked the button

+For further reference, see the [Open Frames specification](https://github.com/open-frames/standard), a lightweight extension to the [Frames spec](https://docs.farcaster.xyz/reference/frames/spec) to help enable non-Farcaster apps and protocols to support Frames.

 ### Rendering